angelopaldino/Financial-Forecasting-with-Hybrid-Technical-and-Textual-Analysis/README.md

 * **SHAP (SHapley Additive exPlanations):** Used to determine the global importance of features.
 SHAP analysis helped us verify that the model relies heavily on price history (Close, Open) while utilizing Sentiment as a correction factor for volatility.
 * **LIME (Local Interpretable Model-agnostic Explanations):** Used to explain individual predictions.
 This allowed us to observe specific instances where the model's decision was influenced by a sudden shift in sentiment versus technical trends.
-*  **PERMUTANCE IMPORTANCE: used to perturb each feature one at a time in order to visualize which feature was most important.
+*  **PERMUTATION IMPORTANCE:** used to perturb each feature one at a time in order to visualize which feature was most important.

 ## Repository Structure